jerrybach98/sql-digital-media-trends/README.md

 - **Visualization:** Tableau

 ## Queries
 Check out the SQL queries in the [queries.sql file](https://github.com/jerrybach98/sql-digital-media-trends/blob/main/queries.sql).
+This file also includes comprehensible answers to the CEO’s questions as comments.

 ## Key Insights:
 The CEO has asked the following questions: